Custom package

 If True, old and new will be present as ChatBannedRights.

-changed_hide_history
+property changed_hide_history

 Whether hiding the previous message history for new members in the channel was toggled or not.